Ninflex/ninflex/README.md

 ## Hi there 👋
-- 🔭 I’m currently studying at computer science UA92
+- 🔭 I’m currently studying computer science at UA92
-- 👯 I’m looking to get more experience
+- 👯 I’m looking to gain more experience
 - 📫 How to reach me: Email me at kajusgaj@gmail.com or connect with me on LinkedIn (www.linkedin.com/in/kajus-gajauskas-985275293)
 <!--
 **Ninflex/ninflex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.